GFizzz/Deep-Learning-CT-Signature-for-Predicting-Occult-Liver-Metastases/README.md

 You may refer to the preprocessing pipeline of **nnU-Net** (https://github.com/MIC-DKFZ/nnUNet).
 Each phase of the contrast-enhanced CT (CECT) images is individually preprocessed to generate 3D full-resolution `.npy` files (`3d_fullres`).

-After preprocessing, for each phase, the corresponding CT image is element-wise multiplied by its tumor mask to extract the tumor region.
-This results in one `.npy` file per phase representing the tumor area only.
+After preprocessing, for each phase, the corresponding CT image is element-wise multiplied by its tumor mask and liver mask to extract the tumor region and liver region.
+This results in one `.npy` file per phase representing the tumor area and liver area only.
 Then, organize the files as follows:

 data/